ishine/FireRedASR2S/README.md

 **Q: What are the input length limitations of ASR models?**

-- FireRedASR2-AED supports audio input up to 60s.
+- **FireRedASR2-AED** supports audio input **up to 60s**.
 Input longer than 60s may cause hallucination issues, and input exceeding 200s will trigger positional encoding errors.
-- FireRedASR2-LLM supports audio input up to 30s.
+- **FireRedASR2-LLM** supports audio input **up to 40s**.
 The behavior for longer input is untested.
+- **FireRedASR2-LLM Batch Beam Search**: When performing batch beam search with FireRedASR2-LLM, even though attention masks are applied, it is recommended to ensure that the input lengths of the utterances are similar.
+If there are significant differences in utterance lengths, shorter utterances may experience **repetition issues**.
+You can either sort your dataset by length or set `batch_size` to 1 to avoid the repetition issue.

 ## Acknowledgements